vespa-engine/sample-apps/examples/model-deployment/README.md

 ![Vespa logo](https://vespa.ai/assets/vespa-logo-color.png)

-# ONNX Model export example
+# ONNX Model export and deployment example
 Run the [ONNXModelExport](ONNXModelExport.ipynb) notebook to generate the model in the `models` directory.

 Then deploy the application package.